 At the completion of this activity, you should understand the regional fire protection inspection process.
 Specifically, you should be able to do the following:

+Discuss the objectives and implementation of the Fire Protection Team Inspection (FPTI) inspection procedure.

+Discuss the criteria used to select risk informed inspection samples (fire protection systems, fire areas, or fire zones for the inspection).

 Discuss the regulatory requirements and licensing basis against which post-fire safe-shutdown capability is assessed.